erroronline1/qualitymanagement/readme.md

 the assistant is designed to hopefully transition seamlessly into windows 10 fluent design that is still to come to my company as time of writing. styling and icon set was selected with this intention. i don't want to collide with foreign rights and hope this will be recognized as the reverence it is intended to be. i am not a fanboy in the first place, although i like microsofts os design. i just try to make it look as native as possible to not disturb the co-workers. it is hard enough to convince them to utilize quality management as well as this tool.

 ### changes and updates
-this software is purposed to be adapted to the companies needs in an flexible way. if you find something missing you can add functions quick and easily (within technical boundaries). i do exactly this and want to keep the open source distribution updated as well. as long as i am not aware that this software is used by a third party i will push to master and will not implement any version management or branching.
+this software is purposed to be adapted to the companies needs in an flexible way. if you find something missing you can add functions quite quick and easily (within technical boundaries). i do exactly this and want to keep the open source distribution updated as well. as long as i am not aware that this software is used by a third party i will push to master and will not implement any version management or branching.

 i maintain this open template as well as the official version in my company. while making changes to the program i repeatedly have to consider the individual parts. therefore all custom files are to be found within the library folder. these are seldom a subject of structural changes. most parts are quite dynamic and feed off the data files. customization might not be neccessary. if you do not customize anything within the main files any update from the latest commits should work flawless.

 [back to top](#a-quality-management-software)

 # disclaimer
-use at your own responsibility. as this system is or has been in real use with me being responsible, i did my best to make everything flawless. i also tried to make the documentation and comments as meaningful as i could. als always there might be parts that once seemed to be self-explanatory so a little bit of advanced javascript skills might come in handy.
+use at your own responsibility. as this system is or has been in real use with me being responsible, i did my best to make everything flawless. i also tried to make the documentation and comments as meaningful as i could. als always there might be parts that once seemed to be self-explanatory so a little bit of advanced javascript and vba skills might come in handy.

 this system does neither provide you with the content of your quality management system nor the necessary structure. you will have to set this one up for yourself. but this system might be flexible enough to match your needs in regards of version control, publishing and company wide access. i really tried to make the best hammer for screwing i could. of course i sewed everything to fit my own companies needs and quality management system. if your company decides for more fields you might have to take a deeper look into vba programming to customize that. but as the current deputy quality manager i strongly recommend to reconsider which type of information and extent your documentation must have to fit the norm.